Setting Up a Cook Islands Trust During a Lawsuit

 What changes is the settlor’s position in the U.S. legal system.
 The fraudulent transfer analysis is harder to defend.
 The contempt risk is higher.
 The cost is greater.
 The trustee may be harder to find.
 And the overall negotiating position is weaker than it would have been with planning done before any claim existed.

-The strongest Cook Islands trusts are established well in advance of any foreseeable claim, funded with assets the settlor can afford to transfer without becoming insolvent, and administered by a trustee who has no reason to question the settlor’s motives.
+The strongest Cook Islands trusts are established well before any foreseeable claim, funded without causing insolvency, and administered by an independent trustee who has no reason to question the settlor’s motives.
 Every departure from that baseline reduces the structure’s effectiveness.
 Mid-litigation planning represents the largest departure, and the consequences are proportional.